cpaul-mech/startup/notes.md

 ## React Part 1: Routing

 React router is a way to make what once was multiple pages into one page.
+Interestingly, even though technically the page url hasn't changed when the user clicks on a "link", the forward and backwards buttons on the browser work as intened.
+Basically by using React Routing, page navigation speed is massively increased.

+In order to setup react router, there are three things you need to do:

+1. Setup your router
+1. Define your routes
+1. Handle Navigation

 ## React Part 2: Reactivity